The Boyhood of Rama

 Rama looked at the twins.
 His heart ached with emotion.
 "These are my sons!" he declared.

 He sent a messenger to find Sita and convince her to return to Ayodhya.
 The next day Sita returned.
 She was dressed in bright gold and scarlet.
 Rama was overjoyed.
-Sita approached Rama and said, "Let me prove my innocence before you once and for all."
+Sita approached Rama and said, "Let me prove my innocence before you once and for

 "I give you permission," Rama replied.

 Then Sita took a step back and said, "Mother earth, if I have been faithful to my husband, take me home."
 The earth rumbled.
 The ground rolled and moved beneath Sita.
 With a great noise the ground opened and took Sita back.
-The earth shook again and closed.
+The earth shook again

 For that moment, everywhere in the whole universe, there was harmony.
 "I will never see Sita again as long as I live on earth," Rama said.
 "It is a brief life given to us."
 Rama ruled Ayodhya for a thousand years.